JeremiahKaren/35percent.github.io/_posts/2017-10-20-aylesbury-cpo-update-a-test-case.md

 As an interested party to the proceedings, we have been helping Aylesbury leaseholders organise and submit their witness evidence, which can be viewed on their website here: [http://ouraylesbury.org/cpo](http://ouraylesbury.org/cpo)

 The evidence - presented by a number of expert witnesses - covers a number of areas showing how the Aylesbury scheme fails to satisfy the well-being test required under cpo legislation[^1]:

+## Resident satisfaction
+Three astonishing results in the "Living on the Aylesbury Estate" document: p19 of the doc (which is appendix 4 (LL4) to Loretta's PoE):

+Satisfied with local area as a place to live
+89.0%   - response from Aylesbury
+75.6%   - response from "comparable area"

+Plan to remain a resident for a number of years
+90.0%  - response from Aylesbury
+51.2%  - response from "comparable area"

+Belong to this neighbourhood
+89.1%  - response from Aylesbury
+60.8% - response from "comparable area"

 ## Like for like
 First and foremost, the leaseholders themselves will give evidence showing how the CPO will impact on their well-being as a result of the Council's decision to renege on its original [promise of a like-for-like replacement](http://ouraylesbury.org) home.